Banished (TV series): Reception

 The drama series premiered on 5 March 2015 and gained 3.4 million viewers, giving BBC2 a rare ratings victory over both BBC1 and ITV.
 It was BBC2’s second biggest new drama launch for several years, behind Wolf Hall, which began in January with an overnight audience of 3.9 million.

 The Guardian newspaper named the series "I'm a Convict, Get me Out of Here!" with reference to the reality TV series I'm a Celebrity...Get Me Out of Here!.
-The Telegraph gave the TV series two stars out of five because of its "grim" nature and comparing it to the TV series Lost.
+The Telegraph gave the TV series two stars out of five because of its misrepresentation of the British military with "stereotypical tropes", its lack or historical accuracy and its "grim" nature, comparing it to the TV series Lost.